-The initial sample is composed of 66 corporations with 33 firms in each of the two groups.
-The bankrupt (distressed) group (Group 1) is all manufacturers that filed a bankruptcy petition under Chapter X of the National Bankruptcy Act from 1946 through 1965.
+The initial sample was composed of 66 corporations with 33 firms in each of the two groups: bankrupt and non-bankrupt.
+The bankrupt (distressed) group were all manufacturers that filed a bankruptcy petition under Chapter X of the National Bankruptcy Act from 1946 through 1965.
 A 20-year sample period is not the best choice since average ratios do shift over time.
 Ideally, we would prefer to examine a list of ratios in time period t in order to make predictions about other firms in the following period (t+1).
 Unfortunately, because of data limitations at that time, it was not possible to do this.
-Recent "heavy" activity of bankruptcies now presents a more fertile environment (see Panel A).
-Recognizing that this group is not completely homogeneous (due to industry and size differences), we attempted to make a careful selection of nonbankrupt (nondistressed) firms.
+Recent "heavy" activity of bankruptcies now presents a more fertile environment.
+Recognizing that this group is not completely homogeneous (due to industry and size differences), we made a careful selection of nonbankrupt (nondistressed) firms.
 This group consists of a paired sample of manufacturing firms chosen on a stratified random basis.

-The firms are stratified by industry and by size, with the asset size range restricted to between \$1 and \$25 million.
-Firms in Group 2 were still in existence at the time of the analysis.
-Also, the data collected were from the same years as those compiled for the bankrupt firms.
+The firms are stratified by industry and by size, with the asset size range between \$1 and \$25 million.
+Yes, in those days \$25 million was considered a very large bankruptcy!
+The data collected were from the same years as those compiled for the bankrupt firms.
 For the initial sample test, the data are derived from financial statements that are dated one annual reporting period prior to bankruptcy.
-Some analysts, e.g., Shumway (2002), have criticized this "static" type of analysis but, again, we have found that the one financial statement prior to distress structure yields the most accurate postmodel building success.
+Some analysts, e.g., Shumway (2002), have criticized this "static" type of analysis, but we have found that the one-financial-statement-prior-to-distress structure yields the most accurate post-model building test results.